 Another facet of the research that is rarely mentioned is that the researchers also measured canine jaw strength at many different places in the dog’s jaw.

-In doing this, the researchers discovered that a dog’s bite strength would be much stronger if the dog bites down in the back of the jaw verses in the front of the jaw.
+In doing this, the researchers discovered that a dog’s bite strength would be much stronger if the dog bites down in the back of the jaw versus in the front of the jaw.

 Here is an example using a German Shepherd dog from the study: when the German Shepherd bit down using their front teeth, the bite force measured was 170 pounds.
 When the same German Shepherd bit down using their back teeth, the bite force measured was 568 pounds.